nicolepanek/ThermoDrift/README.md

 GUI Explanation here

 ### Data processing from uniprot:
-How data was manipulated from sequence to one hot encoded sequence
+To train our model, we first harvested a plethora of protein sequences from mesophillic, psychrophillic, and thermophillic organisms from the uniprot protein database.
+To extract thermophillic sequences we obtained all the protein sequences from species named thermophillus.
+Similarly, we extracted mesophillic, and psychrophillic sequences from species named psychrophillus or mesophillus.
+These sequences were saved as separate .fasta files (i.e. uniprot-thermophillus.fasta).
+These fasta files were separately loaded into a pandas dataframe and classified manually as either thermophillic, mesophillic, or psychrophillic by adding a class column to each dataframe.
+To make sure that the model was trained on equal numbers of thermo, meso, and psychro sequences we randomly sampled 1/5 of the thermo proteins because that dataset was 5x the size of the others.
+This left us with 20k sequences per class.
+Then we concatenated the three dataframes into a single combined dataframe.
+Next, we filtered the combined dataframe to remove sequences that didn't start with methionine or were less than 75 amino acids long.
+Next, we extracted the sequences and one hot encoded them.
+Sequences that were longer than 500 amino acids were cropped.
+Sequences that were between 75 amino acids and 500 amino acids were padded with zeros to make the length of every one hot enocded sequence 500 amino acids.
+The one hot encoded sequences were saved as a tensor (X_data.pt).
+Next we one hot encoded the classes of each sequence.
+This was saved as a tensor (y_data.pt).

 ### Data processing for future model training:
-Processed pytorch tensors of one-hot encoded protein sequences and their respective classification (thermophilic, mesophilic, psychrophilic) make up the X and y input tensors.
+Processed pytorch tensors of one-hot encoded protein sequences and their respective classification (thermophilic, mesophilic, psychrophilic) make up the X_data and y_data input tensors.
-X is a tensor of shape [2000, 500, 20].
-This represents 2000 examples, where each example is a sequence of length 500 AA.
-Each AA in the sequence is one-hot encoded across the z-dimension. y is a tensor of shape [2000, 1].
+X_data is a tensor of shape [20000, 500, 25].
+This represents 20000 examples, where each example is a sequence of length 500 AA.
+Each AA in the sequence is one-hot encoded across the z-dimension. y_data is a tensor of shape [20000, 3].
 This represents 2000 examples, where each example contains a final classification.

-Functions to prepare data for training in CNN: split_data(X, y) takes inputs of X and y tensors.
+Functions to prepare data for training in CNN: split_data(X, y) takes inputs of X_data and y_data tensors.
 The tensors are split 80/20 into training and testing sets, respectively.
 The training tensor dataset ("trainset") is formed by concatenating the X_train and y_train tensors into a pytorch TensorDataset.
 The testing tensor dataset ("testset") is formed by concatenating the X_test and y_test tensors into a pytorch TensorDataset.
 The function returns trainset and testset.